nikhita/gsoc-meta-k8s/notes/blog-post-ideas.md

 * Converting types in Go
 * Documentation for the go-openapi library (or simple examples)
 * Subtleties of JSON Schema
+* OpenAPI spec's inconsistencies :/
+* Adding new API types in kubernetes
+* Adding sub-resources for new resources

 ## Meta